JuliaAI/MLJ.jl/doc/learning_networks_outline.md

-## Rough outline of the proposed API for learning networks.
+## Rough outline of the learning networks API

 The API detailed here is probably not intended for the beginner user but allows advanced users and MLJ developers to build composite models